mll-lab/graphql-php-scalars/README.md

 You can use the provided Scalars just like any other type in your schema definition.
 Check [SchemaUsageTest](tests/SchemaUsageTest.php) for an example.

-## Simple Scalars

-This package comes with a bunch of scalars that are ready-to-use and just work out of the box.

 ### [Email](src/Email.php)

 A [RFC 5321](https://tools.ietf.org/html/rfc5321) compliant email.